-In 2021, of problem drug cases treated in prison, 30.9% were new to treatment.
-Cocaine was the main problem drug reported by new entrants (41.4%), similar to 2020 (44.5%).
-Cannabis (24.2%) was the second most common drug.
-In 2021, the proportion of new entrants reporting problem benzodiazepine (17.7%) overtook the number reporting opioids (14.6%).
-Benzodiazepines numbers have fluctuated over the period 2014 to 2021, peaking at 27.5% in 2018.
+In 2022, 36.2% of problem drug cases treated in prison were new to treatment.
+Cocaine was the main problem drug reported by new entrants (42.1%), similar to 2021 (41.4%).
+Cannabis (22.1%) was the second most common problem drug.
+Benzodiazepines (20.9%) were the third most common problem drug treated, ahead of opioids (13.6%).

-There is an 8-week detoxification programme in the Mountjoy Prison Medical Unit that accommodates nine prisoners, with up to six programmes being facilitated annually.
+There is an 8-week detoxification programme in the Mountjoy Prison Medical Unit that accommodates 9 prisoners, with up to 6 programmes being facilitated annually.
 The programme assists prisoners in detoxifying from methadone and benzodiazepines.
 Six community-based organisations (CBOs) are funded in order to provide services in the prison system.
-The Irish Probation Service recognises and acknowledges the important role that the community plays in working with offenders, supporting their rehabilitation, reintegration, and engagement in a positive lifestyle.
+The Irish Probation Service recognises and acknowledges the important role that the community plays in working with offenders and supporting their rehabilitation, reintegration, and engagement in a positive lifestyle.
 It therefore engages with a range of CBOs, supporting and enabling them to develop and deliver services across communities that enhance the work of the Probation Service in changing offending behaviour.
 A range of services is provided, including residential treatment programmes for drug and alcohol addictions, harm reduction counselling and support, recovery and aftercare programmes, community education, therapeutic advice, and family support.